reejk/StaticEcs/README.md

     Console.WriteLine("Weather is " + weatherEvent.Value.WeatherType);
 }

 foreach (var weatherEvent in weatherChangedEventReceiver) {
+    // True if this listener is the last listener to read this event (means that the event will be deleted after reading). bool last = weatherEvent.IsLastReading();
+    // Returns the number of unread listeners other than the given listener at the moment int unreadCount = weatherEvent.UnreadCount();
+}

+foreach (var weatherEvent in weatherChangedEventReceiver) {
     // Event suppression - the event will be deleted and other receivers will no longer be able to read it weatherEvent.Suppress();